- June 5, 2019

 Frequently Asked Questions

-Ord. is a casual role playing game.
+Ord. is a casual role playing game with fantasy theme.

 Ord. is available on Nintendo Switch, PlayStation 4, iPhone, Windows and others.